Seanny123/seanaubin.github.io/content/post/2017-02-26-The-Basics-of-Non-Violent-Communication.md

 > **Abstract values** Beauty, order, harmony, peace, inspiration

 Given that human beings have needs, when you are interacting with someone who is angry or sad, you might think you should try to address those needs directly.
 Unfortunately, it's not so simple!
 By targeting needs, you are likely to misunderstand them and cause frustration.
-There are too many needs to intuit them!
+There are too many needs to intuit them consistently!
 Furthermore, people need their emotions addressed before they can stop being defensive and identify their own needs via introspection.
 In other words, peaceful interaction comes from showing empathy by acknowledging feelings and then trying to address needs.

-Basically, the process can be broken down as:
+The following table breaks down the steps, from feelings to need identification and action.
+Read it from left to right, as well as top to bottom, as if you are the person initiating the process:

 <table class="pure-table pure-table-bordered">
   <tbody>